thwu02/thwu02.github.io/drafts/revelation.md

 We reach an understanding
-Obfuscating ourselves
+By concealing ourselves
 When we could have
-Wore our hearts on our sleeves.
+Worn our hearts on our sleeves.
 Acted the same,
-But without evasion,
+But free from evasion,
-About our desires.
+Of our deep desires.
 If only we had,
 A safe place to confess.
-Securely hold on,
+To securely hold on
-To things obvious in hindsight,
+To things now self-evident,
-And arrange our interactions.
+And arrange our affections.